 Environmental clause

-A majority vote of the other states in the interests of harmonising internal market standards could over-ride Denmark’s quite high environmental laws.
 Denmark therefore obtained a so-called “environmental guarantee” allowing member states both to keep and introduce stricter environmental standards than the minimum levels laid down by a qualified majority in the EU.

-The clause was set out in the Treaty of Amsterdam but its value was called into question six months later when the Commission decided not to allow special Danish rules on nitrates and sulphites to avoid cancer.
+value was called into question six months later when the Commission decided not

 In 2003, the EU Court allowed Denmark to keep its rules on nitrates because the EU Commission had not respected a statement from the EU's Health Committee.
 Yet the Danish rules on sulphites were outlawed.

-The clause has been successfully used to allow bans on PCP in different Member States, but even then only when the production of PCP was banned in all member states.
+The clause has been successfully used to allow bans on PCP in different member states, but even then only when the production of PCP was banned in all member states.

 It was also used against cancer-causing creosote, but on the condition that the common EU market was not disturbed.